 If you want to run a successful tourism business, you can’t just focus on the bottom line; you should also strive to make your tour or activity company a fun, engaging place where people will want to work.
 This can sometimes be difficult when you’re a small business with seasonal employees, and can’t give traditional benefits like full health coverage or company cars.
-However, you can still engage your seasonal staff with small, affordable perks, which will attract both current and prospective employees, year-round.
+However, you can still engage your seasonal workforce with small, affordable perks, which will attract both current and prospective employees, year-round.
 Here are a few ideas to make your workers happy.

 If you don’t have anyone with strong allergies, consider allowing your employees to bring their (trained) dogs into work with them.
 The owner and animal will both be happier, since they don’t have to lock the dog up at home all day; the rest of the employees will get the proven stress-reducing benefits of interacting with their new canine coworkers.
 Just make sure that there are certain parts of the office/storefront that are closed off to the dog, so that customers won’t be forced to interact if they are allergic.
 (Full disclosure: Checkfront has an office puppy, and she’s basically the greatest.)